graycenw/academic-kickstart/content/home/scicom_experience.md

   location = "Boulder, CO"
   date_start = "2018-04-01"
   date_end = ""
-  description = """Buffs Talk Science is a podcast on which Graycen and the inimitable Alison Gilchrist sit down with a couple of whiskey sours and tell each other their favorite science stories before luring a charming & knowledgeable local scientist to their home for dinner and an interview.
-New episodes every other Wednesday.
+  description = """Buffs Talk Science is a podcast on which Graycen and the inimitable Alison Gilchrist sit down with a glass of wine and tell each other their favorite science stories before luring a charming & knowledgeable local scientist to their home for dinner and an interview.
+New episodes every other Wednesday."""

-  Responsibilities include:

-  * Researching and discussing exciting science stories
-  * Interviewing friendly neighborhood scientists
-  * Editing, producing, and promoting each episode
-  """

 [[experience]]
   title = "Chair Moderator for eSymposia"